kemokemo/diskusage/README.md

 # diskusage

 This is a tiny tool to show the diskusage of the Windows.
+This tool was created for Windows environments where you cannot casually type "df -h" to check disk space.

 ## Install